 The basic goal of almost all stream restorations is to improve the health of the system.
 The benefits are many, and which benefits result is largely dependent upon the methods or activities that lead to restoration.
 Among the benefits are increased dissolved oxygen within the water (better for fish and other critters), increased habitat for aquatic organisms, decreased erosion and thus reduced sediment transport, increased water quality, decreased maintenance activities and more efficient flow through the system.
 The City of Alexandria is fortunate in that stream restoration is one of the tools available through the Environmental Management Ordinance (Article XIII of the Zoning Ordinance) to comply with the water quality performance criteria set by Section 13-109(E)(5).

 City streams suffer increased flows with elevated velocities when urbanization occurs.
-Erosion of the banks and beds are a result that negatively impact water quality and aesthetics as well.
+These increased velocities result in erosion of the banks and beds of the stream and negatively impact water quality and stream aesthetics.

 BACK TO TOP

 Strawberry Run is an urban stream that runs north to south through Ft.Williams Park, south past Duke Street, into Lake Cook, and eventually into Cameron Run.
 Ft.
 Williams Park is located north of Duke Street between Fort Williams Parkway and Donelson Street.
 Strawberry Run suffers from high velocities as evidenced by the down-cutting creating the vertical side banks and depressed stream bed.
 There is also a considerable amount of concrete and other debris in the stream that serves to negatively deflect flows creating erosive forces.